farhad-sadig/riskVisualsDashboard/README.md

 **Styling:** Tailwind CSS

 **ABOUT**
-The overall purpose of the project is to demonstrate high proficiency in complicated global state managent using Redux Toolkit, component animations/transitions, creation of responsive components and use of JavaScript/TypeScript.
+The overall purpose of the project is to demonstrate proficiency in complicated global state management using Redux Toolkit, component animations/transitions, creation of responsive components and use of JavaScript/TypeScript.

 The project involves a dashboard to visualize exposure of businesses to risks associated with the climate in the future.
 The dashboard includes a line chart (D3.js), a map (Mapbox) and a table.